pqrs/go/README.md

 # Go!

-Go! is a bash shell script to change the current working directory to one in a list of frequently used directories of your own.
+Go! is a bash shell script to change the current working directory to one in a list of directories of your own.

+It is intended to change quickly to frequently used directories, instead of having to use full paths or many *cd* commands to go from one directory to another.

 ## Getting Started